 - Avoid doing exercises which feel like a chore.
 Aim to find something you like and which you’re more likely to keep up.
 Try for 30-60 minutes of enjoyable, fun exercise every day.

 - Overheating or becoming dehydrated.
-Any exercises which cause your body temperature to increase by more than 1 degree Celsius need to be avoided.
+Any exercises which cause your body temperature to increase to the level of discomfort

 - Avoid exercising when the weather is very hot or humid or within steam rooms or saunas.